ThomasJon196/OOKA/Component_Implementation/documentation/docs.md

 3. Added default Caching class which returns Null
     - HotelRetrieval still has to check if the return value is `null`.
     - Alternatively Caching could call DBAccess which feels wrong.
-    - Other solutions...?
+    - [ ] Other solutions...?
 4. Added Logging functionality to Proxy-Class
 5. Created executable .jar file
     - Included dependencies (postgresql) via maven-shade-plugin into the same jar-file.
-    - when to use maven-shade vs assembly?
+    - [ ] when to use maven-shade vs assembly?
 6. Included get_interfaces()-Method
+    - [ ] Is the another way to get available interfaces?

 ## Class diagram